RDFLib/sparqlwrapper/README.rst

 The `RDFLib <https://rdflib.readthedocs.io>`_ package is used for RDF parsing.

-This package is imported in a lazy fashion, ie, only when needed.
-Ie, if the user never intends to use the RDF format, the RDFLib package is not imported and the user does not have to install it.
+This package is imported in a lazy fashion, i.e. only when needed.
+If the user never intends to use the RDF format, the RDFLib package is not imported and the user does not have to install it.

 Source code